chinmoy1999/Coursera_courses/README.md

-# Google_Coursera
+# Coursera_Courses
-This repository is for git and github course in coursera by google I am editing the README file.
-Adding some more details about the project description
+This repository is for practice purpose